AdrianOrcik/HowTo/README.md

 </details>

-<details><summary>How we made UI/UX designers independent?</summary>
+<details><summary>How to make UI/UX designers independent?</summary>

-:pencil: How we made UI/UX designers independent?
+:pencil: How to make UI/UX designers independent?
 ---------
 :warning: Issue
   ---------
-- Screen effects are running by tweening the library what is not easy to use for UI/UX designers as non-tech people
+- UI effects powered by the tween library what is not easy to use for non technical people for example like UI/UX people
-- When UI/UX designer wants to change or tweak something programmer is required to do code changes
+- UI/UX designer wants to change or tweak something, the programmer is required to do changes in the code
-- We also haven't been able to support the UI/UX wishlist with the current implementation
+- We haven't been able to support the UI/UX wishlist with the current implementation as well

 :bulb: Solution